Oracle Corporation: Competition

 MacDonald credited Oracle with "being marketing oriented before any of the competitors ... pushing the envelope on selling the future way ahead of the rest of us".
 Stu Schuster of Sybase said "Larry taught us a lot about marketing".
-While other database companies' brochures emphasized technical features, Oracle advertisements showed an Oracle jet fighter shooting down an Ashton-Tate biplane. dBASE, IBM, and Db2 were among the many competitors Oracle marketing criticized by name.
+While other database companies' brochures emphasized technical features, Oracle advertisements showed an Oracle jet fighter shooting down Ashton-Tate and Borland biplanes; dBASE, IBM, and Db2 were among the many competitors Oracle marketing criticized by name.
 Conversely, another Oracle ad quoted Microsoft's Bill Gates, Sun's Scott McNealy, Hewlett-Packard's John A. Young, and Apple Computer's John Sculley as agreeing with Ellison on Oracle's database breakthroughs.
 Larry Rowe of Ingres said "you could never come up with a strategy to beat Oracle because whatever you said today, two days later Ellison was saying it with more marketing dollars".
 Jacobs said, by contrast:

 It really surprises me when people say Oracle's a great marketing machine because by definition, if you think a company has great marketing, they don't.
 If you think they have great technology then they do have a great marketing machine.
 Larry's belief has fundamentally always been that marketing isn't critical; he's famous for saying, "If you're not building the product and you're not selling it, tell me what it is you do."
 Because those are the things that he felt were important.
 So marketing has never been a focus.

 The "benchmark wars" began in the early 1980s; Roger Sippl of Informix said that when his company's product beat Oracle on 27 of 30 benchmarks, advertisements titled "Oracle wins again!" appeared citing the three it won, and Ellison allegedly called Dave DeWitt at the University of Wisconsin after he developed a benchmark unfavorable to Oracle, threatening to get the professor fired.
 Schuster and Held recalled "a not very pleasant environment because it was so directly competitive".
 They and Sippl described "a vicious cycle" of companies battling each other over, for example, whose distributed database had the best two-phase commit: